 Asuno (UK only)

 UK brand Asuno doesn't just design great-looking activewear, it also donates to charities across Africa and Central America for every piece sold.
-Rather than giving vague claims about how much it donates, Asuno has a set donation it ties to each purchase with a different cause for each color.
+Rather than giving vague claims about how much it donates, Asuno has a set donation it ties to each purchase with a different cause for each colour.

 If you're someone who likes to know exactly where their money is going when you donate to charity, Asuno is the ideal brand to buy from.

 With ambassadors including Ironman champ Alice Hector and para-triathlete Tojo Lazzari, Sundried is a rapidly growing fitness brand.
-It produces a vast range of apparel including tri suits, cycling jerseys, and gym accessories, but most impressive is its commitment to sustainable activewear.
+It produces a vast range of apparel including tri suits, cycling jerseys and gym accessories, but most impressive is its commitment to sustainable activewear.

-Its Eco Core range features timeless, stylish clothing made from 100% recycled plastic bottles, complete with temperature control, UV protection, and odor prevention properties.
+Its Eco Core range features timeless, stylish clothing made from 100% recycled plastic bottles, complete with temperature control, UV protection, and odour prevention properties.
 The Eco Charge collection includes simple tops made using recycled coffee grounds for a quick-drying, sweat-wicking training outfit.

 As well as committing to ethical and environmentally-friendly processes in its products, Sundried supports charities such as Water for Kids and Surfers Against Sewage.